If moms were compensated for their hours “worked,” it would total about $100,460 per year, research indicates. (Credit: Pexels.com)

 1. “On My Mama” – Victoria Monét

 R&B singer Victoria Monét plays no games about the style, beauty and talent she exhibits — and she gives credit to her mama for most of it.
-In this upbeat song sampled from Chalie Boy’s 2009 hip-hop track “I Look Good,” Monét flaunts her swag, urban fashion sense and impressive dance moves to create a fun vibe reminiscent of the 90s and early 2000s.
+In this upbeat song sampled from Chalie Boy’s 2009 hip-hop track “I Look Good,” Monét flaunts her swag, urban fashion sense and impressive dance moves to create a fun vibe reminiscent of the 1990s and early 2000s.
 Monet even pays homage to Chalie Boy, who makes a cameo appearance in her music video.
 And of course, Monét features a jubilant “Mommy Monét,” who effortlessly struts her stuff.
-Even Monét’s young daughter, Hazel (who undoubtedly also gets it from her mama) makes an adorable appearance.
+Even Monét’s young daughter, Hazel (who undoubtedly also gets her spark from her mama) makes an adorable appearance.
 By the end of the song, viewers know Monét isn’t lying when she says: “I put that on my own mama, on my hood, I look fly, I look good.”

 2. “Dear Mama” – Tupac Shakur

 As one of the greatest hip-hop legends of all time, Tupac Shakur often expressed his raw emotions about life in his music — and “Dear Mama” is no different.
 Released just a year before his untimely death in 1996, the tribute song recounts the turbulent relationship Shakur had with his mother, Afeni Shakur, a Black Panther Party member who was acquitted of conspiracy charges in May 1971 right before giving birth to him.
-Yet, the pair’s life was far from wholesome bliss, with accounts of Afeni battling drug addiction and kicking Tupac out of the house at age 17.
+Yet the pair’s life was far from wholesome bliss, with accounts of Afeni battling drug addiction and kicking Tupac out of the house at age 17.
 Despite the obstacles, Tupac gives a symbolic “thank you” to his mother for doing the best that she could, like making “miracles every Thanksgiving,” he raps.
-Tupac even came to his own realization that “for a woman it ain’t easy trying to raise a man.”
+Tupac even came to his own realization that “for a woman, it ain’t easy trying to raise a man.”
 The love Tupac has for Afeni, who died in 2016, lives eternally through his lyrical love letter: “There’s no way I can pay you back, but the plan is to show you that I understand, you are appreciated.”

 3. “Everywhere I Am” – Jaheim

 Losing a mother can be difficult for anyone, including R&B singer Jaheim, whose mother died from spinal meningitis when he was just 17.
 Jaheim’s loss of his mother motivated him to start his own music career and eventually release “Everywhere I Am,” a tribute song from his 2002 album “Still Ghetto.”
 In the track, Jaheim expresses feelings many experience while grieving, like missing his mother’s presence and wishing that she could see his major accomplishments.
 These feelings, Jaheim reveals, are even more intense when dealing with the challenges of life.
-Yet, it’s in these turbulent moments when Jaheim says he feels his mother’s presence the most.
+Yet it’s in these turbulent moments when Jaheim says he feels his mother’s presence the most.
 As the song progresses, he comes to terms with her death, understanding that she is where the chorus emphasizes: “Everywhere, everywhere I am.”

 4. “A Song for Mama” – Boyz II Men

 While being a “mama’s boy” might have a negative connotation to some, the R&B group Boyz II Men wears it with pride in “A Song For Mama.”
-In the 1997 single, the group swap their usual romantic lyrics with those that honor mothers’ qualities, such as being caring, comforting, protecting, encouraging and teaching right from wrong.
+In the 1997 single, the group swap their usual romantic lyrics with those that honor their mothers’ qualities, such as being caring, comforting, protecting, encouraging and teaching right from wrong.
 Most importantly, they make it clear that “no one else can be what you have been to me / you’ll always be the girl in my life for all times” — sorry ladies.
 Never underestimate a son’s love for his mama.

 5. “The Mother” – Brandi Carlile

 No one can convey the perfectly imperfect journey of motherhood like Brandi Carlile in her 2018 music video “The Mother.”
 Beginning at dawn, the song follows several mothers of young children throughout their day as they change diapers, cook breakfast, breastfeed, pump milk, drop their kids off to school and go to work.
-And if all of that already doesn’t sound exhausting enough, the video shows the other hats moms wear when unexpected challenges arise: like when a child gets a “boo boo” or when they become discouraged after losing in a baseball game.
-Yet, everyone makes it safe and sound by bedtime, a testament to the love and strength mothers exhibit day in and day out.
+And if all of that already doesn’t sound exhausting enough, the video shows the other hats moms wear when unexpected challenges arise: When a child gets a “boo boo,” or when they become discouraged after losing in a baseball game.
+Yet everyone makes it safe and sound by bedtime, a testament to the love and strength mothers exhibit day in and day out.
 Carlile knows this all too well.
 In fact, the song is dedicated to her daughter: “They can keep their treasure and their ties to the machine, ’cause I am the mother of Evangeline,” she sings.

 6. “Superwoman” – Alicia Keys